AlexanderMac/http-request-builder/README.md

 http-request-builder
 ====================

-A node package for building a plain http request from an object.
+A node package for building HTTP request message from an object model.

 ## Features
 * Building headers (with parameters).